License and Certifications

 • ADS Worker-in-Training Certificate

 An ADS Worker-in-Training can work at ADS in New Hampshire, under the direct supervision of an experienced and certified ADS worker.
+See the ADS certification application

 • ADS Worker Certificate

 An ADS Worker can supervise ADS Workers-In-Training at ADS.
 An ADS worker is qualified to disturb asbestos waste at ADS in New Hampshire.
+See the ADS certification application

 • ADS Contractor License

 An ADS Contractor license allows the ADS company to perform construction activities at an ADS in New Hampshire, that would involve the removal, consolidation or capping of asbestos waste located on or below ground surface.
+See the ADS Entity application.